John McGill (bishop): Early life

 After getting his law license, McGill moved to New Orleans to practice law.
-Six months later, he returned to Kentucky to work with newly elected U.S Representative Thomas Chilton.
+Six months later, he returned to Kentucky to work with newly elected U.S. Representative Thomas Chilton.
 Despite his great financial success as a lawyer, McGill decided to resume his preparation for the priesthood by entering St. Mary's Seminary in Baltimore, Maryland.

 Priesthood

-McGill was ordained to the priesthood for the Diocese of Bardstown by Bishop John David on June 13, 1835.
+McGill was ordained to the priesthood at St. Joseph's Cathedral in Bardstown, Kentucky, for the Diocese of Bardstown by Bishop John David on June 13, 1835.
 After his ordination, McGill served as an assistant priest at St. Peter's Parish in Lexington, Kentucky, and at the Assumption Cathedral Parish in Louisville.
 In 1838, Coadjutor Bishop Guy Ignatius Chabrat sent McGill to Europe to accompany the frail Bishop Benedict Flaget back to Kentucky.
 This gave McGill a chance to see Rome and recuperate from his own illness.